• Skip to primary navigation

 • How do you add flavor to tomato soup? – This nutritious tomato soup recipe is already bursting with flavor.
 Roasting your own vegetables makes a huge difference in flavor.
 Plus, all those fresh herbs add an array of rich flavor that won’t leave you feeling like the soup is bland.

-• Can I make this tomato soup creamy? – If you want to make a creamy red pepper tomato soup, an addition of some cashew cream will do the trick.
+• Can I make this soup creamy? – If you want to make a creamy red pepper tomato soup, an addition of some cashew cream will do the trick.

 • Is tomato soup good for you? – If you make this recipe, it’s very nutritious and a healthy choice to boot.
 However, canned tomato soups are not that great as they’re chock full of sodium and random ingredients that are rough on the body.
 If buying soups from stores, Trader Joe’s tomato soup isn’t a bad choice!